cython/cython/docs/src/userguide/freethreading.rst

 We suggest reading the Python documentation to understand how critical sections work.

-* You can guarantee that the lock will be held when executing code within the critical section, however you can not guarantee that the lock will be executed in one atomic action.
+* It is guaranteed that the lock will be held when executing code within the critical section.
+However, there is no guarantee that the code block will be executed in one atomic action.
 This is very similar to the guarantee provided by a ``with gil`` block.
 * Operations on another Python object may end up temporarily releasing the